 The Kansas Association of Middle School Administrators named Southwest an "Exemplary Middle School" in 2011.

-During the 2018 summer break Southwest added flexible spaces to enhance students’ educational experiences and opportunities to collaborate, create, and innovate.
-As well as modernizing the library media center, upgrading the school to make it more energy efficient and renovaiting the restrooms and locker rooms to provide increased privacy to our students.
+During the 2018 summer break, Southwest added flexible spaces to enhance students’ educational experiences and opportunities to collaborate, create, and innovate.
+As well as modernizing the library media center, upgrading the school to make it more energy efficient and renovating the restrooms and locker rooms to provide increased privacy for our students.
 The Bond Issue passed in 2017 made this possible.